Special Education and Inclusive Practices

 SPED 500 Inclusive Practices for Secondary Educators (2 crs)

-Prerequisite: Limited to teaching majors admitted to College of Education and Human Sciences.
+Prerequisite: Limited to teaching majors admitted to the College of Education and Human Sciences.

 • Limited to secondary education majors.
 NOTE: Upper division courses required of special education majors carry the prerequisite of admission to the student's professional program.
 Dual-listed with SPED 300.
 Credit may not be earned in both courses.